 Apogee conducts stream monitoring on surface and ground waters when the proposed projects may affect jurisdictional waters.
 Stream monitoring may consist of stream habitat assessments, macroinvertebrate sampling, fish surveys, and physiochemical water monitoring.
 Our ecologists have conducted numerous stream monitoring projects and are knowledgeable in all facets of the methodologies required by regulatory agencies.

-Apogee provides a multi-disciplinary team to provide a full range of wetland delineation services to our clients.
-Our team includes plant taxonomist, endangered species biologist, delineation technicians, aquatic scientist, and GIS/GPS experts.
-With our staff of wetland scientist, Apogee is capable of providing cutting edge services to our clients that include delineations, permitting and mitigation.
+Apogee provides a multi-disciplinary team to provide a full range of wetland delineation services to our clients. ur team of delineation scientists are well versed in USACE-recommended wetland delineation techniques, Midwest and mid-Atlantic woody and herbaceous plant identification, U.S. Department of Agriculture (USDA) soil classifications, GIS mapping, GPS operation, and state and federal Clean Water Act-related permits.
+With our staff of scientists, Apogee is capable of providing cutting edge services to our clients that include delineations, permitting and mitigation.

 Apogee routinely completes terrestrial ecology surveys in a variety of habitats.
-Our team is composed of several ecologists recognized in the scientiﬁc community as experts in their respective ﬁeld of study.
-Many of our ecologists are experts in the ﬁelds of mammalogy, ornithology (birds), botany, herpetology, entomology (insects), and malacology (snails and slugs).
+Our team is composed of several ecologists recognized in the scientific community as experts in mammalogy, ornithology, botany, herpetology, entomology, and malacology.

 Past projects range from seasonal regulatory compliance surveys to long-term multi-taxa inventories.
 Additionally, we have designed and implemented delineation studies used to map the range and extent of habitat for endangered and/or threatened species.

 The data we collect is used for a variety of purposes including presence/absence surveys, baseline inventory data, impact assessment, and post-impact monitoring.
-We have conducted ecological inventories for a number of clients including Department of Defense, U.S. Forest Service, departments of transportation, National Park Service, state and county parks, the coal industry, utilities, and engineering ﬁrms.
+We have conducted ecological inventories for a number of clients including the energy industry (wind, solar, coal, and oil & gas), Department of Defense, U.S. Forest Service, departments of transportation, National Park Service, state and county parks, utilities, and engineering ﬁrms.